substack/core-http-benchmark/readme.markdown

   Run each of the benchmark FILES.

           -t  time to take for each test in seconds, default: 10 -r  http module to use, default: http
           -b  test a single path from a benchmark file

+  --no-fancy  turn off fancy ansi output (default if not a tty)

 ```